 Clarify whether the car comes with the V5C Registration Certificate, or logbook, a full service history and the original handbook – these can be expensive to replace.
 Compare the details in the logbook with the advertised specifications.

-There are a number of internal and external checks that you should make on the vehicle to check that it is in good working order:
+There are a number of internal and external checks you should make on the vehicle to check it's in good working order:

 Check the mileage